Dananjay996/MLSmartApp/ReadME.md

 # ML SmartApp Hackathon Repository

 Welcome to our ML SmartApp Hackathon Repository!
-This repository contains two directories, one for an analytical dashboard and another for an engineering drawing extraction YOLO-based system.
+This repository contains two directories, one for an analytical dashboard and another for an engineering drawing extraction, YOLO-based system.

 ## Analytical Dashboard